 Why publish in Methods in Ecology and Evolution?

-- Expert Management: MEE is managed by a prestigious editorial board, led by Editor-in-chief Rob Freckleton and Senior Editor Bob O'Hara
+- Expert Management: MEE is managed by a prestigious editorial board, led by Editor-in-chief Rob Freckleton and Senior Editors Bob O'Hara and Jana Vamosi

 - Rapid review: The average time from submission to first decision is ~ 4weeks.